softwaremill/jekyll-softwaremill/_posts/company/2015-05-27-bootzooka-towards-the-reactive.md

 ####The web layer

 Scalatra offers a simple way of handling aynchronous result.
-We can return an `AynscResult` which wraps a `Future` returned by inner service.
+We can return an `AsyncResult` which wraps a `Future` returned by inner service.

 ```scala
 post("/register", operation(register)) {